 Hernandez's attorney asked for bail, labeling the case "circumstantial."
 That bail was denied, Hernandez was led away and the judge issued a gag order for both sides.

-What we do know is this: A young man is dead.
-As ESPN reports, his family wants to be sure that isn't drowned out by the cacophony surrounding Hernandez's arrest.
+What we do know is this: Three young men are dead.
+As ESPN reported in 2013, Lloyd's family wants to be sure that wasn't drowned out by the cacophony surrounding Hernandez's arrest.
 They want justice.

 Ursula Ward, Lloyd's mother said: "I want the person that killed my son to be brought to justice.
 That's my first-born child, my only boy child, and they took him away from me. ...
 I wouldn't trade him for all the money in the world.
 And if money could bring him back I would give this house up to bring my son back.
 Nothing can bring my son back."

 We also know that the troubled life of Aaron Hernandez has taken yet another dark turn, and a person who was one cheered and labeled a "star" now carries a much darker label.